| My Account | Cart Contents | Checkout |

 Star chart (Imatest Master only)

 These charts display bar or sine patterns of increasing spatial frequency, for use with two Rescharts modules: Log Frequency and Log F-Contrast.
-Two options available for creating Step charts.
 Several features resemble the Koren 2003 test chart described in Lens testing (developed prior to Imatest).

 This chart is valuable for viewing Moiré fringing (colored bands caused by aliasing) and analyzing low contrast detail lost as a result of software noise reduction, which takes place inside the camera and/or RAW converter.
 Software noise reduction is a type of lowpass filtering (reduction of contrast at high spatial frequencies) that is turned on in regions where edges or strong image features are absent.
-Some may take place even if you try to turn it off.
-It cannot distinguish noise from high-spatial frequency, low-contrast detail, located in the lower right of the 1 and 2-band charts.
+Most cameras cannot distinguish noise from high-spatial frequency, low-contrast detail, located in the lower right of the 1 and 2-band charts.
 The two and four band charts are designed to be cut into segments to be placed around the target, possibly in different orientations (landscape, portrait).

 Each chart consists of the following patterns in 1, 2, or 4 bands.
 From top to bottom,